The Temple Holidays manifesto

 The traditional model for this work would be a $79 PDF.
 A 200-page download, opened once, never updated, indexed by no search engine, discovered by nobody who isn’t already on the email list.

 For now: read the manifesto.
-Read the themes.
+Read the Themes.
+Open a few Examples.
 Read the budget tiers.
 Build something.
 Send us a postcard when it ships.
 We will publish the best ones.

 8. A directive

 The generic listing is the legacy product.
 The themed stay is the new one.
 Pick the guest you most want to serve and design every fixture around them.
 Refuse to please everyone.
 Be precisely useful to one person.
-The market will reward you for it, and the work will be more interesting than the alternative.
+The work will be clearer, the listing will be easier to recognize, and the property will be more interesting than the alternative.

 That is the case.
 That is what we are building.
 Read on.